xuguobiao/AVRecorder/README.md

 // this will start the recorder activity VideoRecorder.getInstance().startRecording(context, new VideoRecorder.OnRecordListener() {
   @Override
-  public void onFail(int failCode, String failMessage) {
+  public void onFail() { // reserved to callback with more failure code.
   }

   @Override
-  public void onFinish(int totalDurationSecond, String savePath) {
+  public void onFinish(String savePath) {
   }
 });